 If you are only collecting standard metrics from Microsoft Windows and other packaged applications, there are no installation steps.
 If you need to define new metrics to collect from your application, then you have a few options:

-To learn more about using System.Diagnostics, refer to the MSDN documentation here.
+To learn more about using System.Diagnostics, see the MSDN documentation.
 After adding your metric you should be able to find it in WMI.
 To browse the WMI namespaces you may find this tool useful: WMI Explorer.
 You can find the same information with Powershell here.
 Also review the information in the Datadog Knowledge Base article.